 - 2/3 cup nuts, chopped (I used pecans for the version shown); optional

-- 2/3 cup chocolate chips (I like this brand)
+- 2/3 cup chocolate chips (I use this brand or this brand)

 - Add eggs to large bowl.
 Beat gently with wooden spoon.